alepez/omxdirector/README.md

     var omx = require('omxdirector').enableNativeLoop();

+### Loop fallback

 If using with standard omxplayer, a fallback is provided: once a video is finished, another process of omxplayer is launched.
+It support multiple files and infinite loop.
+Although this works fine, native support is better because there's no gap between video.

 ### Status